Optional Practical Training (OPT)

 How to apply for OPT

-1. Complete the OPT online workshop.
-If you have further questions after completing a workshop we recommend you speak with your ISSS advisor. **Please note: this presentation is best viewed in Firefox or Chrome browsers.
-Please view in full-screen.** After viewing the slideshow, please access this webpage.
+2. If you cannot attend in person, watch the online OPT online presentation below.
+If you have further questions, speak with your ISSS advisor.
+Note: this presentation is best viewed in Firefox or Chrome browsers and in full-screen.
+After viewing the slideshow, please access this webpage.

-- Complete the OPT e-form in iStart.
+- Completed OPT e-form in iStart.
 (Look under “F1 Practical Training”) Upon submission, a new I-20 will be generated.

 - Two (2) passport-style photos.
 NOTE: PHOTOS MUST MEET U.S. DEPARTMENT OF STATE SPECIFICATIONS See http://travel.state.gov/ for details